Sanremo Music Festival 1977

-The Sanremo Music Festival 1977 (Festival di Sanremo 1977), officially the 27th Italian Song Festival (27º Festival della canzone italiana), was the 27th annual Sanremo Music Festival, held at the Teatro Ariston in Sanremo between 3 and 5 March 1977, and broadcast by Radiotelevisione italiana (RAI).
-It was the first edition not to take place at the Sanremo Casino, with Ariston going on to become the stable venue of the event.
+The Sanremo Music Festival 1977 (Festival di Sanremo 1977), officially the 27th Italian Song Festival (27º Festival della canzone italiana), was the 27th annual Sanremo Music Festival, held at the Teatro Ariston in Sanremo between 3 and 5 March 1977.
+It was organised by Vittorio Salvetti under sponsorship from the municipality of Sanremo and broadcast by Radiotelevisione italiana (RAI).
+The first two nights were presented by Maria Giovanna Elmi, who joined Mike Bongiorno in presenting the final.